avinash201199/Free-courses-with-Certificates/README.md

 You can also contribute to this repository, if you find any free courses with certificates,fork and create pull request, will accept your contribution.
 <br>
 <br>
-At last , please share this repository with your friends, juniors and with seniors alos,so they don't miss this opportunity.
+At last , please share this repository with your friends, juniors and with seniors also,so they don't miss this opportunity.
+Follow me for more updates -https://github.com/avinash201199
 <hr>

 <details>